maximilianvb/whisperX/README.md

 <!-- <h2 align="left", id="what-is-it">What is it 🔎</h2> -->

+Run commands (cheatsheet):
+conda activate whisperx
+whisperx examples/test2.MOV --compound_words "shit ass fuck" --compute_type int8

+compound words to test: "shit face" as in we include both words from a swearword same word but longer like "fuck fucker" use test.py which you need to run in the whisperx folder with command python test.py

 This repository provides fast automatic speech recognition (70x realtime with large-v2) with word-level timestamps and speaker diarization.

 - ⚡️ Batched inference for 70x realtime transcription using whisper large-v2